Choosing Friend Over Long-Distance GF for Movie Night: AITA?

 Plus, I thought it would be a nice change of pace from my usual weekend routine.
 I know how important our weekend calls are to Amy, but I thought one missed call wouldn't hurt.

 I messaged Amy that afternoon, letting her know about my plans with my friend and suggesting that we catch up the next day instead.
-She replied saying she was looking forward to our call and felt disappointed that I chose to h**g out with my friend instead.
+She replied, saying she was looking forward to our call and felt disappointed that I chose to hang out with my friend instead.

 She mentioned feeling like an afterthought and that it made her question my priorities.
 When I got back from hanging out with my friend, I saw Amy's messages expressing how hurt she was by my decision.

-She felt like I made her feel unimportant and second to my friend.
+She felt that I made her feel unimportant and secondary to my friend.
 Despite apologizing and explaining that I needed a break from our regular routine, she was upset, stating that our calls meant the world to her and skipping one felt like a betrayal.

 So, Reddit, I'm torn.
 I understand how much our weekend calls mean to Amy.